Scientific weather station comparison testing, weather sensor variability data, and more

 Wind speed and direction weather sensor comparison

-ATMOS 41 wind speed and direction weather sensors were tested by a third-party ISO 17025 certified lab.
+ATMOS 41 remote weather station wind speed and direction weather sensors were tested by a third-party ISO 17025 certified lab.
 Wind speed is measured by an ultrasonic anemometer with no moving parts as opposed to a cup anemometer.
 Wind direction is also measured by ultrasonic anemometers since there are two sonic transducers located at 90 degrees apart.
 The engraved N on the unit must be pointed toward True North to record accurate wind direction.
 Data are shown in Figure 7 (wind speed) and Table 1 (wind direction).

 Barometric pressure weather sensor comparison

 Each ATMOS 41 scientific weather station barometric pressure weather sensor is individually calibrated against a NIST-traceable pressure reference.
 The difference between the pressure reference and the pressure sensor must be within +/- 0.1 kPa.
 The difference is then stored on the sensor as an offset.
-Figure 8 shows the performance of seven ATMOS 41 weather stations at the METER testbed.
+Figure 8 shows the performance of seven ATMOS 41 remote weather stations at the METER testbed.
 Differences between the top and bottom pressure are around 0.2 kPa.

 Tilt sensor comparison data